One in six believe this was taken in a studio

 Just a few of the leading questions at the heart of one of the most enduring conspiracy theories of all time — that the Moon landing was faked.

-Yet a recent UK YouGov poll found that one in six people believe that the Moon landing was staged.
-Moon hoaxism was more prevalent among the young: 21% of 24 to 35-year-olds agreed that the landings were staged, compared with 13% of over-55s.
+A recent UK YouGov poll found that one in six people believe that the Moon landing was staged.

 No stars show in the photo because the Moon’s surface is so bright.